sporkd/html5-rails/README.md

 Notes
 ==========

-[1] The `compass-h5bp` gem is not actually a dependency but it does need to be included in your assets group for development and asset precompiling to work.
+[1] The `compass-h5bp` gem is not a runtime dependency, but it does need to be included in your assets group for development and asset precompiling to work.

-[2] If you use `--template-engine=haml` (or `haml-rails`), the install generator will remove your application.html.erb layout so that application.html.haml.can be seen.
+[2] If you use `--template-engine=haml` (or `haml-rails`), the install generator will remove your application.html.erb layout so that application.html.haml will be used instead.

-[3] If you're upgrading from compass-html5-boilerplate you may need to remove config/compass.rb before you can run the generators.
+[3] If you're upgrading from compass-html5-boilerplate you need to remove config/compass.rb before you run the generators.

 [4] For the time being, you will want to add the following line to config/production.rb so that polyfills are precompiled on deploy: